o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 ```

 {{< note >}}
-You can reuse the existing settings registry file `editorpreferences.setreg` if you have already created.
+You can create a new settings registry file or reuse existing settings registry files that you have already created.
 {{< /note >}}

 ### Override visualization